helidon-io/helidon/docs/se/ai/langchain4j/lc4j-providers.md

 ## Maven Coordinates

-No additional dependencies are required beyond the [LangChain4j integration core dependencies](langchain4j.md#maven-coordinates).
+No additional dependencies are required beyond the [LangChain4j integration core dependencies][langchain4j-integration-core-dependencies].

 ## Content Retriever

 Provider key: `lc4j-content-retriever`.

-In LangChain4j [RAG](https://docs.langchain4j.dev/tutorials/rag), `ContentRetriever` is the component that takes a user query, retrieves relevant content from an underlying data source, and returns ranked content used to augment the prompt.
+In LangChain4j [RAG][rag], `ContentRetriever` is the component that takes a user query, retrieves relevant content from an underlying data source, and returns ranked content used to augment the prompt.

 In Helidon, this provider creates LangChain4j content retrievers from configuration.
 If `type` is not set, Helidon uses the default `embedding-store-content-retriever` (`ContentRetrieverType.EMBEDDING_STORE_CONTENT_RETRIEVER`) and wires it using the configured embedding model and embedding store.